Anmirazik/Aquaponic-System-MCU-Firmware/README.md

 2. Once you changed the credentials upload the code into the ESP 8266 board
 3. Please ensure that the ESP 8266 board manager is installed on Arduino IDE, otherwise it will not detect ESP 8266 default libraries such as ESP8266WIFI.h
 4. Select your ESP 8266 model and upload the firmware and you're good to go!

+#### Arduino

+1. For the Arduino side, I use Arduino Nano but Arduino UNO R1 can also be used
+2. No need to configure anything just upload as it is since the Arduino only acts as a slave

+### How does it work ?

+1. The